cwbaker/forge/docs/reference/graph-functions.md

 Clear the dependency graph.

-Removes all targets, target prototypes, and resets all anonymous counters.
+Removes all targets, rules, and resets all anonymous counters.

 The filename of the cache file is preserved so that the graph can still be saved without being loaded again (attempting to load a graph is the only way to set the filename that graph will be saved to).